 NIMH A lead federal agency on mental health research, the National Institute of Mental Health is part of the National Institutes of Health the largest biomedical research agency in the world.
 The ultimate goal of the National Institute of Mental Health is the complete eradication of mental illness from the world.

-Asheville Academy for Girls, a Troubled Teen Programs helps Kentucky girls struggling with issues similar to those below:
+Asheville Academy, a Troubled Teen Programs helps Kentucky girls struggling with issues similar to those below:

 – Social Struggles